-8.1: Internal factors and mechanisms under the control of GEF and its implementing and execution ng agencies:
+8.1: Internal factors and mechanisms under the control of the GEF and its implementing and executing agencies:

-8.2: External factors and mechanisms beyond the control of GEF and its implementing and executing agencies:
+8.2: External factors and mechanisms beyond the control of the GEF and its implementing and executing agencies:

-9. Results measurement
+9. Results Measurement

 Discuss the extent to which the GEF's evaluation methodologies and systems sufficiently capture the results of the transformational interventions.
-Note shortcomings of the current M&E system and availability of evaluative evidence, and suggestions for better capturing the impacts.
+Note shortcomings of the current monitoring and evaluation system, availability of evaluative evidence, and suggestions for better capturing the impacts.